Bluetooth Communication

 ## Bluetooth Hardware

-The HC-05 bluetooth module takes a serial (USART) input and transmits any incoming data to a paired phone.
+The HC-05 Bluetooth module takes a serial (USART) input and transmits any incoming data to a paired phone.
 This is compatible with any microcontroller with a hardware (or emulated) serial port.
-On Arduinos, this is accessed by using 'Serial' in your code.
+On Arduinos, this is accessed using `Serial` in your code.

 The HC-05 modules are cheap to buy - generally under £5.